 In the Application Profile section you will be asked for the following information:

-- Education/credentials – This section asks you to enter details of your academic background, including relevant degrees, certificates, diplomas, or state ESL endorsements or other required credentials for eligiblity.
+- Education/Credentials – This section asks you to enter details of your academic background, including relevant degrees, certificates, diplomas, or state ESL endorsements or other required credentials for eligibility.

 - Resume/CV – You will be prompted to upload a copy of your current resume/CV.
 Please make sure it is up-to-date and includes all of your relevant professional experience.

 - Language Skills – While additional language skills are not required, they can be helpful on projects in certain regions.
 Please let us know what other languages you speak and to what degree.